 The CCR indicator is calculated from performance on the ACT or ACT WorkKeys Certification.
 The Mississippi Legislature provides funding for all junior-year high school students to take the ACT assessment in a statewide administration.
 LEAs are also able to report and include higher scores than those earned on the statewide administration in this calculation.
 Seniors that have been enrolled in a Mississippi public school, at least since 10th grade, are used as the population for the CCR indicator.
 For this population, the percentage of students meeting English or reading ACT benchmarks is calculated and multiplied by 23.75.
 That result is added to the percentage of students meeting math ACT benchmarks multiplied by 23.75 for a total of 48 points in the accountability model.
 ACT College Readiness Benchmarks are published by ACT; the benchmarks are currently 18 in English, 22 in Reading, and 22 in Math.
 ACT develops the benchmarks as a measure of minimum performance on the ACT in each subject area for students to have a reasonable chance of being successful in a first-year credit-bearing college course at a typical college.
 Students may also meet the CCR indicator by achieving a Silver level National Career Readiness Certificate (NCRC) administered through the ACT WorkKeys assessment and successfully complete an industry certification or career pathway, or achieve a Gold or Platinum NCRC.
+Students that meet the WorkKeys requirement are included in the CCR measure in the same manner as a student that meets both English or reading and math ACT benchmarks.
+Students may not exceed 1.0 in the numerator of the average calculation.
 By including these benchmarks in accountability measures, high schools can be differentiated on whether or not they prepare students for success in college-level courses.
-Based on data from 2016-17, points earned on this indicator ranged from 0.6 points to 34.8 points.
+Based on data from 2016-17, points carned on this indicator ranged from 0.6 points to 34.8 points.